earthlab/firedpy/README.md

 ## Current status of created products

-Already-created products are housed in the CU Scholar data repository in the [Earth Lab Data collection](https://scholar.colorado.edu/collections/pz50gx05h), or [here](https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en).
+Already-created products are linked below.
+They are housed in the CU Scholar data repository in the [Earth Lab Data collection](https://scholar.colorado.edu/collections/pz50gx05h), or [here](https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en).

 All of the created products have an event-level shapefile in .gpkg and .shp formats.
 Many countries also have the daily-level shapefile, but these were not created for most countries in Africa and Asia due to computational restrictions.